-Cops: 1-year-old boy dies in East Harlem
+Baby dies in East Harlem after going into cardiac arrest, cops say - amNewYork

-A 1-year-old boy died Tuesday after he was reported to be in cardiac arrest inside an East Harlem apartment building, police said.
+A 1-year-old boy died Tuesday after he was reported to be in cardiac arrest inside an East Harlem drug treatment center, police said.

-Officers who were called to the building on East 121st Street, between Second and Third avenues, around 1 p.m. arrived to find the boy unconscious and unresponsive.
+Officers who were called to the Odyssey House rehabilitation center on East 121st Street, between Second and Third avenues, around 1 p.m. arrived to find the boy unconscious and unresponsive.
 People were trying to revive him with CPR, an NYPD spokesman said.

 The baby’s mother was also in the lobby, according to the spokesman.
 Police couldn’t say whether the mother brought the child there from somewhere else in the building or if he collapsed in the lobby.